Zxanthar98/PyNetX/README.md

 # Network-automation
-This repo is for Python development related to network automation related to Cisco, Ncclient, NAPALM, Nornir and The Meraki Dashboard API.
+This repo is for Python development related to network automation related to Cisco, Ncclient, NAPALM, and The Meraki Dashboard API.